Class Reunion Guide

 Fall is the traditional time for reunions; however, some reunion committees have found that out-of-state attendees prefer to coordinate reunion attendance with summer vacations to visit family and friends in the Utah area.
 On the other hand, if many in the class like to ski, a winter reunion ought to be considered.

 Committee members can use a written invitation, phone calls, and e-mails from committee members to extend personal invitations.
-Substantial efforts made to extend sincere, personal invitations will do more to ensure the success of the reunion than any other single effort.
-Committee members have also found that making personal contact, and catching up with old friends, is one of the most enjoyable aspects of their committee duties.
+Personal invitations will do more to ensure the success of the reunion than any other single effort.
 These calls also help to connect even those alumni who do not attend the reunion with their alma mater and their classmates.